 Tips and Tricks

-Fry the cumin well and ensure it crackles once they are dropped into the oil.
+Fry the cumin seeds until they crackle in oil, releasing their rich aroma and flavour.
 Make sure the oil/butter is medium hot before adding cumin so that the enticing aroma and flavours are released.

-Ensure the rice is not overcooked, rather perfectly cooked with each grain separate.
+Ensure the rice is not overcooked, but perfectly cooked with each grain separate.

 Restaurant Style Jeera Rice